 - Learn about Your Right to Know: Every American has the right to know the chemicals to which they may be exposed in their daily living.

-- Design for the Environment:The U.S. EPA's Design for the Environment program helps consumers, businesses, and institutional buyers identify cleaning and other products that perform well, are cost-effective, and are safer for the environment.
+- Safer Choice:The U.S. EPA's Safer Choice label helps consumers, businesses, and institutional buyers identify cleaning and other products that perform well, are cost-effective, and are safer for the environment.

 - Toxics Release Inventory (TRI) for Communities: Learn how to interpret and use this data to help reduce pollution where you live.